ocetrac/ocetrac/docs/contributing.rst

 #.
 After your pull request is merged into the `ocetrac/main`, you will need
-   to fetch those changes and rebase your main so that your main reflects the latest version of GliderTools.
+   to fetch those changes and rebase your main so that your main reflects the latest version of ocetrac.
 The changes should be fetched and incorporated (rebase) also right before you are planning to introduce changes.::

      $ git checkout main # switch back to main branch